 - Development of the 40-acre public private partnership known as Innovation Square and creation of the Innovation Hub technology incubator, now housing more than two dozen UF spinoffs.

 - Creation of the Bob Graham Center for Public Service, Claude D. Pepper Older Americans Independence Center, the UF Water Institute and other key university institutes and centers.

 President Machen also significantly strengthened UF’s hospital and health science research operations, bringing together the UF Health Science Center and Shands Hospital under UF Health.
 He has added several major new medical research and care facilities, including the Biomedical Sciences Building, the Clinical and Translational Research Building and the UF Health Cancer Center.
 And he launched UF’s first major medical research facility outside Gainesville, the UF Research and Academic Center at Lake Nona’s Medical City near Orlando.

-His educational enhancements include the spring-summer Innovation Academy for entrepreneurially-minded undergraduates; “What is The Good Life?”, the first of an anticipated four core classes forming a signature undergraduate curriculum; and the launch and growth of UF Online, one of the first programs in the nation to offer four-year fully online undergraduate degrees.
+His educational enhancements include the spring-summer Innovation Academy for entrepreneurially-minded undergraduates; “What is The Good Life?”, the first class in a new undergraduate curriculum; and the launch of UF Online, one of the first programs in the nation to offer four-year fully online undergraduate degrees.